romnn/microgpusim/WIP.md

 DONE:

+- DONE: add simple command to xtask to query cuda devices (to be replacing the python script)
+- DONE: implement a more faithful L2 pre-fill on CUDA memcopies
+- DONE: inject the current kernel ids to actually implement per kernel stats
+- DONE: change playground back to correct accelsim compat
+- DONE: refactor DRAM stats to record access kinds
+- DONE: implement per kernel DRAM stats
 - DONE: should really also compare the l1 cache in lockstep so we can quickly find the issues
 - DONE: compare the rop queue
 - DONE: understand the role of the l1 data cache, when is it used?